zachjob/bitmaker/README.md

 - add a function called `eatGhost` that accepts a ghost as an argument
 - the `eatGhost` should check to see if a ghost is edible.
 If it's not, Pac-Man should lose a life
-- include a quick sentence that says the name and colour of the ghost kills Pac-Man (similar to how it quickly flashes `chomp` on the screen when you eat a dot)
+- include a quick sentence that says the name and colour of the ghost that kills Pac-Man (similar to how it quickly flashes `chomp` on the screen when you eat a dot)

 # Step 4: Process Game Over